ilyaigpetrov/test-task-csharp-aspnet-saritasa-2014/Task 1. ASP.NET DataLayer to ExchangeRate Rest Service/README.md

 -----------------------------------------------
 External JSON services are abstracted from controllers and other layers
 in a repository entity (so, the repository pattern is used).
-It allows to switch repository implementation one day to, f.e., one
+It allows to switch repository implementation one day to, e.g., one
 which doesn't use external services at all.

 An external service is named an external resource hereafter.